-ABB is attempting a comeback to the residential solar market with the release of their new ABB UNO.
+ABB is attempting a comeback to the residential solar market with the release of their new ABB inverter.
 The inverter manufacturer gained an unfavourable reputation in recent years with a problem they inherited – the Aurora.
-The new ABB, however, has been rebuilt from the ground up.
+However, ABB has rebuilt their new inverter from the ground up.
 In this post, I’ll first discuss the impressive history behind the engineering conglomerate called ABB.
-Next, I’ll look at the build of the ABB, pointing out what it has and what it hasn’t included.
-Following this, I’ll look into the operation of the ABB discussing temperature and heat, and its flexibility in solar design.
+Next, I’ll look at the build of the ABB inverter, pointing out what it has and what it hasn’t included.
+Following this, I’ll look into the operation of the ABB inverter discussing temperature and heat, and its flexibility in solar design.
 Finally, I’ll give my view on what ABB is now infamous for – their warranty.

 A little bit of history

 ABB ‘s history goes back to two companies that both began in the late 1800’s.
 We’re talking around the time that Thomas Edison said: “We will make electricity so cheap that only the rich will burn candles.”

 After about a century of trading, the two companies Allmänna Svenska Elektriska Aktiebolaget and Brown Boveri merged.
 In the 30 years since they have become one of the biggest conglomerates in the world.
 On 1st of May 2014, ABB completed their acquisition of a little solar company called Power-One.
 At the time, that “little company” manufactured what many considered the worlds best residential solar inverter.
 Power-One had named their baby the Aurora.
 When ABB took over, they ditched the Power-One and Aurora branding, and it became known just as the ABB PVI inverter.